top of page

 DO YOU OFFER ONLINE THERAPY?

 Yes, I have shifted to online therapy since 2020, and the clients that I see now continue to prefer the convenience of connecting from home to accommodate work and family schedules.
 This has also allowed partners in long-distance relationships to seek out support.
 Telehealth has not affected therapy outcomes nor compromised the therapist-client relationship.
-Couples have shared that being at home has allowed them to feel safer to access their vulnerability -- to practice those missing conversations in the space where it's supposed to happen is a big advantage.
-Some evening and weekend times are available.
+Couples have shared that being at home has allowed them to feel safer to access their vulnerability - to practice those missing conversations in the space where it's supposed to happen is a big advantage.
+Some weekend times are available.

 bottom of page